THE LOIS LENSKI COVEY FOUNDATION

 access to children's literature.

 The Foundation's most important activity is its Library Grant Program, which awards grants to lending libraries serving at-risk children.
 The Grant Program provides grants to libraries and agencies that serve economically or socially at-risk children, have limited book budgets, and demonstrate real need.
 Funds are earmarked for purchasing books for young people, and are not intended for administrative or operational use.
 Grants for 2014 will range from $500 to $3000.
 Successful applicants have proposed purchases to update their children's book collections generally or to expand their holdings in specific areas.
 More details regarding the grant program can be found on the Grant Program Information web page.
+THE DEADLINE FOR 2014 APPLICATIONS HAS PASSED.
+APPLICATIONS FOR 2015 WILL BE POSTED ON THE GRANT APPLICATION WEBPAGE ON OR ABOUT FEBRUARY 15, 2015.

 The Foundation is owner of the copyrights to Lois Lenski's works.
 Those seeking permission to use copyrighted materials should contact the Foundation directly using the information on the Contact Us webpage.